aserowy/neocode/README.md

 # NeoCode

+In my current workflow I use VSCode more and more, because features like remote containers or developing via SSH are not supported in nvim.
+To be able to work without interruption and not have to use different key bindings everywhere, NeoCode was born.
+With this configuration I can work fluently in both environments with a only few exceptions.

 ![themes](./docs/preview/themes.png)

-In my current workflow I use VSCode more and more, because features like remote containers or developing via SSH are not supported in nvim.
-To be able to work fluently and not have to use different key bindings everywhere, NeoCode was created.
-With this configuration I can work fluently in both environments with a few exceptions.
+Beyond the same workflow, you can change themes in a heartbeat.

 Bindings and settings are NOT the best you can get with vim.
 BUT the ability to switch between both tools without interrupting your flow is worth the trade off imho.

 ## look & feel

+Introducing a nice dashboard ([dashboard-nvim](https://github.com/glepnir/dashboard-nvim)) and statusline ([galaxyline.nvim](https://github.com/glepnir/galaxyline.nvim)).

 ![dashboard](./docs/preview/dashboard.png)

-Searching with telescope enables files, grep, quickfixes and more.
+Navigate files, symbols, grep and more with explorer ([nvim-tree](https://github.com/kyazdani42/nvim-tree.lua)) and search ([telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)).

 ![telescope](./docs/preview/telescope.png)

-Coding with lsp, treesitter, code action highlights, current scopes, buffer bar and more.
+Keep buffers on sight with a buffer bar ([barbar.nvim](https://github.com/romgrk/barbar.nvim)).
+Handle your code with lsp support ([nvim-lspinstall](https://github.com/kabouzeid/nvim-lspinstall) & [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)).

 ![editor](./docs/preview/editor.png)

-Complete your thoughts with auto completion and snippets.
+Complete your thoughts with auto completion ([nvim-compe](https://github.com/hrsh7th/nvim-compe)) and snippets ([vim-vsnip](https://github.com/hrsh7th/vim-vsnip)).

 ![completion](./docs/preview/completion.png)

+Many more plugins are used to round up the experience.

 ## keymaps